awufeng/hospital-readmission-prediction/README.md

 - Discharge disposition also played a critical role: patients discharged home, transferred to another facility, or sent to hospice care showed distinct risk profiles.
 - Chronic conditions such as diabetes (presence or absence of medication), circulatory disorders, musculoskeletal issues, and neoplasm were consistently associated with higher readmission likelihood.
 - These findings highlight the importance of proactive discharge planning, chronic disease management, and targeted follow-up for high-risk patient groups to reduce avoidable readmissions.

+📂 Dataset

+This project uses the Diabetes 130-US hospitals readmission dataset from the UCI Machine Learning Repository.